 Moray is a town in Peru approximately 50 km Northwest of Cusco near the town of Maras that is noted for a large complex of unusual Inca ruins.
 These include most notably several enormous terraced circular depressions that were perhaps used to study the effects of different climatic conditions on crops.
 The depth of the pits (the largest is about 30 m deep) creates a temperature gradient of as much as 15° C between the top and the bottom.
 As with many other Inca sites, it also has a very sophisticated irrigation system for providing the plants with water.

 Receive an early morning transfer to Ollanta train station and travel to Machu Picchu via the luxurious Hiram Bingham train.
 This train reflects the 1920s Pullman era whilst boasting elegance and sophistication.
 Enjoy brunch and cocktails in a relaxed atmosphere as the train passes through the Sacred Valley of the Incas.
 The train arrives in Aguas Calientes this afternoon, and you are taken up to the majestic citadel of Machu Picchu by private bus.
 Get ready to experience one of the most outstanding archaeological wonders of the world on a 2-hour tour.
 At the end of the day, gather with the other guests in Machu Picchu Sanctuary Lodge for late afternoon tea complete with a buffet of tea sandwiches, cookies, and sweets.
-Afterwards, you are transferred to your hotel in Aguas Calientes, where an a la carte dinner is served.
-(B,L,D)
+Afterwards, you are transferred to your hotel, where dinner is served.

 Aguas Calientes is the colloquial name for Machupicchu Pueblo, a town in Peru on the Urubamba (Vilcanota) River.
 It is best known as the closest access point to the the sacred Incan city of Machu Picchu, which is 6 km (3.7 mi) away, about 1.5 hours walk.
 It has many hotels and restaurants for tourists, as well as natural hot baths, which give the town its name ("hot waters" in Spanish).